authelia/authelia/docs/content/en/integration/kubernetes/traefik-ingress.md

 Regardless if you're using the [Traefik Kubernetes Ingress] or purely the [Traefik Kubernetes CRD], you must configure the [Traefik Kubernetes CRD] as far as we're aware at this time in order to configure a [ForwardAuth] [Middleware].

 This is an example [Middleware] manifest.
-This eample assumes that you have deployed an Authelia pod and you have configured it to be served on the URL `https://auth.example.com` and there is a Kubernetes Service with the name `authelia` in the `default` namespace with TCP port `80` configured to route to the Authelia pod's HTTP port and that your cluster is configured with the default DNS domain name of `cluster.local`.
+This example assumes that you have deployed an Authelia pod and you have configured it to be served on the URL `https://auth.example.com` and there is a Kubernetes Service with the name `authelia` in the `default` namespace with TCP port `80` configured to route to the Authelia pod's HTTP port and that your cluster is configured with the default DNS domain name of `cluster.local`.